HughParsonage/Census2016/cran-comments.md

 On Windows, the only NOTE is regarding the new submission.
 On ubuntu, an additional NOTE is raised regarding the package size.
-I seek an exemption for the data limits.
+I seek an exemption from the data limits.

 - This is a data package using data from the 2016 Australian Census so is unlikely to be updated.
 - The data is less than the limit on Windows machine, and exceeds the limit by less than 0.5 MB on ubuntu.